StanJulia/Stan.jl/README.md

 Stan.jl v6.x will contain examples using the features available in [StanJulia](https://github.com/StanJulia).

-My intention is to continue maintenance of CmdStan.jl for at least another two years (late 2021?).
+My intention is to continue maintenance of CmdStan.jl at least until late 2021.

 ## Requirements

 Stan's cmdstan executable needs to be installed separatedly.
 Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).

 For more info on Stan, please go to <http://mc-stan.org>.